garyfoxes/Docker/DockerCommands.md

 docker info
 docker version

+docker login (will ask you to login to docker hub and then store it in your keychain)

 ### Recommended To Use Custom Networks which has automatic linking between containers, you can use the default bridge network but any container assigned to that network has to apply the --link when running.

 **Create Container**